Tag Archives: new england

 Crescent Beach is the most popular beach on Block Island, it’s within easy walking distance from the Ferry Docks, has a full service beach house complete with showers, bathrooms, and a wonderful concessions to eat lunch.
 Block Island is an oasis in New England.
 The soft white sands are a contrast to the rocky pebbly beaches of Connecticut and the water is sparkling blue.

-Much of this is due to Block Island being twelve miles off shore and away from the sheltered waterways of Long Island Sound which tend to “trap” pollution, debris and make the beaches a little foamy and dirtier.
+Much of this is due to being twelve miles off shore and away from the sheltered waterways of Long Island Sound which tend to “trap” pollution, debris and make the beaches a little foamy and dirtier.
 Block Island reminds me of the Caribbean, a little slice of heaven.

 Relaxing at the beach